revature-associate-code-samples/code-samples-for-Alex-Shisler/Project2/name-and-game/README.md

 - Integration of external API IGDB to retrieve games for use with our site
 - Sending responses for GameController (sending HTTP Responses from Back End to Front End)
 - Implented JUnit tests for testing functionality of User Hibernate functions
-- Create and manage pipeline for EC2 with Jenkins
+- Created and manage pipeline for EC2 with Jenkins
 ## **Technologies / Environments**
 Java, Hibernate, Spring MVC, AWS RDS, EC2, Maven, Jenkins, Angular, HTML/CSS, Bootstrap, S3 Bucket